The government slogan advertising the WLA was ‘For a healthy, happy job, join the Women’s Land Army’. But why did women join the WLA?

 - Farms in the nearby area were in need of volunteers

 - Failing the WAAF (Women’s Auxiliary Air force) medical test

 - An alternative to joining the women’s fighting services

-- It was the least regimented of the forces and the most different
+- It was the least regimented of the other forms of women’s war work and the most different

-- It suited girls’ individual character traits – some girls preferred working in the outdoors
+- It suited women’s individual character traits – some women preferred working, or the idea of working, in the outdoors

 - A sense of independence and escaping their current life and relationships